MelSumner/ember-a11y-roadmap/README.md

 First, if you are not familiar with digital accessibility, please reference the [conversation prep document](https://github.com/MelSumner/ember-a11y-roadmap/blob/master/conversation-prep.md) first. **You will likely be ill-equipped to think about the problem space without some introduction to the topic.**

+If you wish to contribute to this repository, PRs are welcome.

 ## List of things we could improve
 - the way routing works with screen readers
 - focus management